DeSci-Latam/desci-latam-website/src/content/blog/en/second-post/index.md

 ---
-title: "Markdown Style Guide PT"
+title: "Markdown Style Guide EN"
 description: "Here is a sample of some basic Markdown syntax that can be used when writing Markdown content in Astro."
 pubDate: "Jul 01 2022"
 cover: "/images/blog/placeholder-1.jpg"
 category: "code"
+locale: "en"
 ---

 Here is a sample of some basic Markdown syntax that can be used when writing Markdown content in Astro.